NicMoe/tableau-intro-with-trees/README.md

 21. On the lower left, right-click the `Sheet 2` tab and click 'Rename'.
 Type `Plantable Acreage by Community`.

 ### Create dashboard

+22. On the lower left, just to the right of your two worksheet tabs, there are three icons.
+Click the middle icon, which includes a 2x2 grid and a plus sign, to create a new dashboard.
+23. Notice that for dashboards the left panel has different components than you saw previously for the worksheets.
+24. Add your two worksheets to this dashboard.

+   From the left-hand panel, under 'Sheets', drag `Plantable Space Percentage` to the center where it says 'Drop sheets here'.

+   From the same place, drag `Plantable Acreage by Community` to the very bottom of the center panel, over the newly placed bar chart.

+25. Define that you want to filter the dashboard by community.

+   Click on the map, and notice to the upper right of the map there are now several icons including a funnel-shaped filter icon.
+Click it.

+   Test the filter by clicking one of the dots on the map.
+It should gray-out all the other dots and filter the top bar chart so you can see plantable space percentage by land use type for just that community.

+26. Drag the 'Land Use' filter list to the right side of the map.
+Then, drag the 'Acres' legend component to below the 'Land Use' filter.

+## Save your dashboard to the interwebs

+27. Under 'File', select 'Save to Tableau Public as...'

+28. Sign into your Tableau Public account.

+29. It may take a few minutes to upload your dashboard to the server, but once there it will have a unique URL that you can share.

 ## Tree data origin